tgrall/tgrall-old.github.io/source/_posts/2015-01-23-everybody-says-hackathon.markdown

 > If a picture is worth 1000 words
 >
-> A prototype is worth 1000 meeetings!
+> A prototype is worth 1000 meetings!

 by @ideo